KUKA: KUKA Entertainment

 In 2001, KUKA partnered with RoboCoaster Ltd to develop the world's first passenger-carrying industrial robot.
 This robotic ride features roller coaster-style seats attached to robotic arms, offering programmable manoeuvres.
 Riders themselves can also program the motions of their ride.
 A second-generation system, the RoboCoaster G2, launched in 2010 at Universal's Islands of Adventure theme park in Orlando, Florida, enhances the experience with synchronized movements through attractions like Harry Potter and the Forbidden Journey's.
 The seats are mounted on robotic arms, which are then affixed to a track, enabling the arms to navigate through the attraction while synchronizing their movements with the show elements of the ride (including animated props, projection surfaces, etc.).
+In 2025, Universal opened Monsters Unchained: The Frankenstein Experiment at Universal's Epic Universe featuring an upgraded version of the KUKA arm technology.
+The seats are also mounted on top of the KUKA arm, allowing for the top of the ride vehicle to be removed to make it less of a closed-off experience.

 KUKA's collaboration with RoboCoaster extends to Hollywood, with appearances in films such as Die Another Day, where KUKA robots depicted laser-wielding threats in an Iceland ice palace scene, and The Da Vinci Code, where a KUKA robot handed Robert Langdon a cryptex.

 In 2007, KUKA introduced a simulator based on the Robocoaster, featured in attractions like The Sum Of All Thrills ride at EPCOT in Lake Buena Vista, Florida.
+The ride closed on September 14, 2016.

 Recently, KUKA robotic arms have been integrated into Royal Caribbean cruise liners' bionic bars.
 Users select drinks via tablet interface, with robotic arms mixing an array of spirits, mixers, and liqueurs to craft custom cocktails.